andyatkinson/blog/_posts/2008-04-17-chart-your-console-history-with-google-charts.md

 ---
 layout: post
-title: Chart your console history with Google Charts
+title: Chart Your Console History with Google Charts
 date: 2008-04-17
 comments: true
-categories: Ruby
+tags: [Scripts, Tips, Ruby, JavaScript, Programming]
 ---

 This script was for fun to play around with [Google Charts](http://code.google.com/apis/chart/).
 There was an internet meme going around where programmers were posting their console history on their blogs.
 I took the output from that script and made a Ruby hash of commands and their frequencies, then sent that data to a Google Charts URL to display them as a 3d pie chart.